-Our office now has a new and more advanced form of laser therapy.
+UPDATE: Our office now has a new and more advanced form of laser therapy.
 Please click this link to go to the new page for more information on this new and advanced form of laser healing!
 Click here to go to the new page.

-Laser Therapy can help treat Carpal tunnel, plantar faciitis, tennis elbow, back pain, and neck pain.
-These and many other concerns have been treated effectively with safe Cold Laser therapy.
-Laser is not a replacement for spinal care, but it is a safe and helpful partner in the tool bag to help patients feel better and heal.
+Chiropractic Cold Laser Therapy can help relieve Carpal tunnel, plantar faciitis, tennis elbow, back pain, and neck pain.
+These and many other concerns have been addressed effectively with safe Cold Laser therapy.
+Chiropractic Cold Laser therapy is not a replacement for spinal care, but it is a safe and helpful partner in the tool bag to help patients feel better and heal.

-What is Laser Therapy?
-Can Laser Therapy help me..?
+What is Cold Laser Therapy?
+Can Cold Laser Therapy help me..?

-Basically, three things happen during Laser treatment.
-First, infrared laser therapy treatment helps reduce pain, reduce inflammation, and enhance tissue healing—both in hard and soft tissues, including muscles, ligaments, or even bones.
+Basically, three things happen during Chiropractic Cold Laser treatment.
+First, infrared laser light penetrates skin and tissue and helps reduce pain, reduce inflammation, and enhance tissue healing—both in hard and soft tissues, including muscles, ligaments, or even bones.

 “When we look at the basic mechanism of how it works, we are enhancing the microcirculation.
 We are getting more red blood cells flowing to the area,”

 “But it’s not just the arterial blood supply to the area.
 We are enhancing the venous and the lymphatic return.
 We’re also increasing oxygenation of those tissues.
 We are stimulating the hemoglobin molecule to dump off oxygen at the treatment site.
 That increases the oxygenation of those tissues.
 The mitochondria of the cells, the power centers of energy are activated as well.

-Finally, the Laser treatment stimulates the cytochrome oxidase enzyme in the cells’ mitochondria.
-This is really one of the key discoveries in the whole science of laser therapy.
+Finally, the Cold Laser treatment stimulates the cytochrome oxidase enzyme in the cells’ mitochondria.
+This is really one of the key discoveries in the whole science of Cold laser therapy.
 Specifically, injured cells are targeted because damaged cells are more readily accepting of photons of light.
 Whereas healthy cells don’t need this extra energy.
 This is light healing at it’s finest.

 “By stimulating the cytochrome oxidase enzyme, we are utilizing that oxygen in the respiratory chain inside of the mitochondria.
 This produces more ATP for that cell.
 So regardless of what kind of cell it is, it’s going to function at a higher level.
 Now, we are not turbocharging.
 We’re not making your body do anything that it could not normally do.
 We’re just facilitating the process.
 We are helping those cells produce the energy that they normally would.
 Then they can function as they normally should,”